-In the last three weeks Enforcement Bailiffs has been contacted by twelve businesses from different parts of the country that have been or have been about to be scammed by people purporting to be bailiffs.
+Quality Bailiffs is regularly contacted by businesses from different parts of the country that have been or have been about to be scammed by people purporting to be bailiffs.

 The targeted business gets a call from a man.
 He gives his name and says he is a court bailiff working on behalf of Northampton County Court.
 He goes on to say: